FDA-AI/FDAi/apps/api-gateway/README.md

 ### Authentication

-To use the CureDAO API, you first need to get an access token as described below.
+To use the FDAi API, you first need to get an access token as described below.
 Once you have the token, include it in any of the [API requests documented here](https://curedao.org/api-docs) using the `Authorization` header in the format `Bearer YOUR_TOKEN_HERE`.

 #### Option 1: Use Demo Data
 If you don't have your own data yet, you can use the access token `demo` in the `Authorization` header in the format `Bearer demo`.